Ri Happy

 Ri Happy Brinquedos, stylised as RI HAPPY, is the largest toy retailer in Brazil.

 History

 Ri Happy was founded in 1988 by pediatrician Ricardo Sayon, his wife Juanita Sayon, and business administrator Roberto Saba.
 The name "Ri Happy" derives from "Ri", short for Ricardo, and the English word "happy".

-It had 196 stores as of May 2019.

-In 2012 the private equity fund The Carlyle Group fund acquired an 85% stake in the company, assuming majority control.
-As part of the acquisition, Héctor Núñez became CEO.
+In 2012, the private equity fund The Carlyle Group took majority control of the company by acquiring an 85% stake, making Héctor Núñez its new CEO.
 In the same year, Ri Happy purchased competitor PBKids.

-In 2020, Ronaldo Pereira Junior, previously CEO of Óticas Carol, became the new CEO.
+In 2020, a year after it was reported that it had 196 stores, the retailer appointed Ronaldo Pereira Junior, a former executive who held the same position at Óticas Carol, as its CEO.
 In the toy and game industry, Ri Happy is the retailer most admired by customers, according to the IBEVAR award.

 Ri Happy Baby

 In 2013, Ri Happy entered into the baby products sector, opening Ri Happy Baby (stylised as RI HAPPY Baby), a specialised retailer for children under three years old.